kellerberrin/KGL_Gene/README.md

 running the Mint 20.04 Linux distribution.
 The software should compile and be usable under other recent Linux distributions but this is not tested.
-The software is written to the C++ 20 standard using the Clion IDE and compiled with gcc version 10.2 (latest version as at Feb 2021).
+The software is written to the C++ 20 standard using the Clion IDE and compiled with gcc version 10.3 (latest version as at July 2021).
 I wish to thank JetBrains for providing me with a free Clion license to develop this open source software.